Find Grad Schools

 The states with the most job growth for Craft Artist are Wyoming, Utah, and Georgia.
 Watch out if you plan on working in South Dakota, Pennsylvania, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Salary for a Craft Artist
+What is the Average Salary of a Craft Artist

 undefined